microsoft/purview-data-governance-masterclass/Lab-09 - Data Estate Health Controls.md

 By having a toolset available which can quantify the health of the data estate, emphasis can be placed on the importance and need to have a more proactive and dedicated approach to improving data health and drive behaviour and decisions to actively improve it.

-## Task 1: Understand the Data Estate Health Controls
+## Task 1: Understand the Health Management Controls

 > Microsoft Purview Solution: Data Data Catalog